 Winner of the 2015 Géza Anda Competition in Zürich, as well as the Mozart and Audience Prizes, Andrew Tyson is quickly establishing himself as a distinctive and important musical voice.
 He performs regularly with the Hallé Orchestra and appears internationally with orchestras such as North Carolina Symphony, SWR Symphony Orchestra Stuttgart, Moscow Virtuosi and the National Orchestra of Belgium.
-In recital he performs in venues from the Kennedy Center in Washington, DC, to London’s Wigmore Hall and the Zurich Tonhalle.
-Tyson is represented on disc by the complete Chopin Preludes which was released in October 2014.
+In recital Tyson performs in venues from the Kennedy Center in Washington, DC, to London’s Wigmore Hall and the Zurich Tonhalle.
+He has released two discs on the Alpha Classics label including the complete Chopin Preludes and works by Scriabin and Ravel.

 Hailed by BBC Radio 3 as “a real poet of the piano,” Andrew Tyson is emerging as a distinctive and important new musical voice.
 In summer 2015, he was awarded First Prize at the Géza Anda Competition in Zürich, as well as the Mozart and Audience Prizes.
-These victories result in numerous performances throughout Europe under the auspices of the Géza Anda Foundation.
+These victories have resulted in numerous performances throughout Europe under the auspices of the Géza Anda Foundation.

 Andrew is a laureate of the Leeds International Piano Competition where he won the new Terence Judd-Hallé Orchestra Prize, awarded by the orchestra and conductor Sir Mark Elder.
-He joins the Hallé Orchestra again this season to perform concerti by Chopin and Grieg.
-With concerto performances taking him across North America and Europe, Andrew has performed with orchestras from the North Carolina Symphony and the Orchestra of St. Luke’s at Alice Tully Hall, to the SWR Symphony Orchestra Stuttgart and the National Orchestra of Belgium under Marin Alsop.
-Further afield he has appeared in Russia including performances with the Moscow Virtuosi and the St. Petersburg Symphony Orchestra.
-This season he performs with Liège Royal Philharmonic Orchestra and the Musikkollegium Winterthur.
+Enjoying an ongoing relationship with the orchestra Andrew joined them again last season for several performances.
+With concerto performances taking him across North America and Europe, Andrew has performed with orchestras from the North Carolina Symphony and the Orchestra of St. Luke’s at Alice Tully Hall, to the SWR Symphony Orchestra Stuttgart, Musikkollegium Winterthur and the National Orchestra of Belgium under Marin Alsop.
+Highlights this season include his Vienna Konzerthaus debut with the Haydn Philharmonic Orchestra and a performance of Chopin’s Piano Concerto No. 2 with the Orchestra della Svizzera italiana under the baton of Vladimir Ashkenazy.